swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Conclusion {#sec:conclusion}

 In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode.
-With *RxJS Debugging for vscode*, we proof the feasibility of a ready-to-hand RP debugging utility by its existence.
-We developed the debugger using a UCD process facilitating UX inspection and validation methods, thereby ensured that operator log points do replace manual print statements in software engineers' daily workflow.
-While doing so, we discovered and resolved four critical usability issues through a usability test with two participants.
-Furthermore, the debugger's system architecture reuses the CDP connection of vscode's JavaScript debugger to reduce overall system complexity.
+With *RxJS Debugging for vscode*, we demonstrated how operator log points replace manual print statements as a debugging utility for RP programs.
+We developed the debugger using a UCD process facilitating UX inspection and validation methods, which allowed us to identify and resolve four major usability issues.
+In addition, we successfully verified that the proposed utility fulfills the requirement of readiness-to-hand, i.e., that it integrates seamlessly with software engineers' daily workflows and does not require additional learning or setup effort.

-We presented an outlook for further research and proposed a field test on how software engineers integrate the proposed RxJS debugger into their daily routine.
-Finally, we highlighted three useful feature extensions to *RxJS Debugging for vscode*.